Chalsean/XFaction/README.md

 # XFaction
-Enable better roster visibility and communication between guilds of a confederation, including guilds on other realms and of a different faction.
+Enable roster visibility and communication between guilds of a confederation, including guilds on other realms and of a different faction.

 ## Disclaimer